phonegap-build/docs-en/support/failed-builds.md

 If you'd like your app to build successfully for BlackBerry, please trunctate the description.

+## Windows Phone build has failed

+<a name="winphone-config-file"></a>
+### Error adding config-file element

+The build has failed as your config.xml may contain `config-file` elements that will produce a malformed or illegally formatted `WMAppManifest.xml` file.
+The `WMAppManifest.xml` for windows phone projects has a [strictly defined format](http://msdn.microsoft.com/library/windows/apps/ff769509.aspx).
+Make sure your `config-file` elements are valid.
+A common error is not defining a xmlns namespace for an element eg. `<tag xmlns=""></tag>`

 ## iOS build has failed

 <a name="libpng"></a>